Connecting to Multiple Devices

 let secondDeviceAddress = "<SECOND DEVICE UUID>"

-class MainManager: AidlabManagerDelegate, DeviceDelegate {
+final class MainManager: AidlabManagerDelegate, DeviceDelegate {

 func run() { aidlabManager.scan() }